 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
-If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our common stock.
+If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our securities.
 We, through our SBIC subsidiary, issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiary that are superior to the claims of our common stockholders.
-We also borrow under our credit facilities and have issued unsecured convertible senior notes.
+We also borrow under our credit facilities, have issued unsecured convertible senior notes and may issue debt securities or enter into other types of borrowing arrangements in the future.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
-Such a decline could negatively affect our ability to make common stock distribution payments.
+Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.